 5. Handmade Balans Chair by Yuichi Hirose

 The Balans Chair is made of 18mm thick boards cut with a CNC milling machine.
 All the bars have to be assembled at the same time.
 This chair requires the help of many friends to be properly build.
-Documentation + Blueprint.

 6. Opentap Collection by Dosuno Design

-“Opentap” collection by Dosuno Design (Columbia) – Low cost furnitures to build yourself.
+“Opentap” collection by Dosuno Design (Columbia) – Low cost furniture to build yourself.
 This collection mainly uses metallic pipes and wood.
 No screws or adhesive required.
 Each design is customisable by adjusting the pipes.
 Documentation available here.

 7. Italic Shelf by Ronen Kadushin